tlswg/tls13-spec/draft-ietf-tls-tls13.md

 To avoid this error condition, multi-server deployments SHOULD ensure a uniform and stable deployment of TLS 1.3 without 0-RTT prior to enabling 0-RTT.

-## Middlebox Compatibility Mode {#middlebox}
+## Network Intermediary Compatibility Mode {#intermediary}

+Field measurements have found that a significant number of network intermediaries, or "middleboxes," can cause the TLS endpoints to fail to negotiate TLS 1.3.
+Implementations
-Field measurements have found that a significant number of middleboxes misbehave when a TLS client/server pair negotiates TLS 1.3.
-Implementations can increase the chance of making connections through those middleboxes by making the TLS 1.3 handshake look more like a TLS 1.2 handshake:
+can increase the chance of making connections through those middleboxes by making the TLS 1.3 handshake look more like a TLS 1.2 handshake:

-- The client always provides a non-empty session ID in the ClientHello.
+- The client always provides a non-empty session ID in the ClientHello as described in the legacy_session_id section of {{client_hello}}.

-- If not offering early data, the client sends a dummy change_cipher_spec record immediately before its second flight.
+- If not offering early data, the client sends a dummy change_cipher_spec record (see the third paragraph of {{dummy-ccs}}) immediately before its second flight.
 This may either be before its second ClientHello or before its encrypted handshake flight.
 If offering early data, the record is placed immediately after the first ClientHello.